Mahmoud-Aziz/NearBy-App/README.md

   -Realtime Mood: App updates seamlessly every time the user changes his place by 500 miters.

-  -App fetch nearby places using CoreLocation then uses Foursquare Explore API to fetch places based on those coordinates.
+  -App fetches nearby places using CoreLocation then uses Foursquare Explore API to fetch places based on those coordinates.

-  -Main screen is simple only contains: TableView contains Place's name, Address and photo.
+  -Main screen is simple only contains: A TableView which contains Place's name, address, and photo.

-  -User uses bar button item to switch between moodes.
+  -User uses bar button item to switch between moods.

 ## Pods